| Have

 also has the added benefit of creating a perception that

 you posses a strategic focus and are well organised.
+4. Set an Agenda This may sound obvious, but you will be

 surprised how many meetings take place without any formal